 A few basics to get you going when you're new to Medicare or turning 65.

-When you turn 65 and take social security, you will automatically be enrolled into Part's A and B. Your Medicare card typically comes 3 months before your 65th birthday month.
+When you turn 65 and begin receiving Social Security benefits, you will be automatically enrolled in Medicare Parts A and B. Your Medicare card typically arrives three months before your 65th birthday month.

-Part B has a premium for most Americans, and it's required to get a Medicare Plan from an insurance company.
-Late enrollment can result in a Part B & D penalty.
-In addition, you may have an income related monthly adjustment.
+Medicare Part B requires a premium for most individuals and is necessary to obtain a plan from a private insurance company.
+Late enrollment may result in Part B and D penalties, and some individuals may be subject to an income-related monthly adjustment.

-If you feel your situation is unique, and there are many, please feel free to reach out using contact below or going to the home page and setting up an appointment.
+If you have questions about your specific situation, please feel free to reach out via the contact information below or visit my homepage to schedule an appointment.

-Medicare is a government program and has strict rules and regulations for permission to contact.
+Medicare is a government program with strict rules and regulations regarding permission to contact.
 Medicare regulations require most calls, appointments, and contacts to be recorded and documented.

-Medicare is complicated and it's my goal to simplify it for you.
+Medicare is complicated and my goal is to simplify it for you.
 The easiest way is filling out the needs assessment form which gives me permission to contact you.
-I will send a follow up email to gather all the pertinent information that goes into a Medicare Supplement, Advantage or Prescription Drug Plan.
+I will send a follow-up email to gather all the pertinent information needed for a Medicare Supplement, Advantage or Prescription Drug Plan.
 We then find a plan that best suits your risk appetite.

 Medicare Required Disclaimer: We do not offer every plan available in your area.
 Any information we provide is limited to those plans we do offer in your area.
 Please contact Medicare.gov or 1-800-MEDICARE to get information on all of your options.